shreyasshirwadkar/Quiz-for-children/README.md

 ### Admin Features
 ### Add/Edit Questions: Admin users can add new questions or edit existing ones for each quiz.

 ### Delete Questions: Admin users can delete questions with a confirmation prompt.

+### Add/Edit Quiz Types: Admin users can add new quiz types or edit existing ones, including ### uploading quiz images.

+### Delete Quiz Types: Admin users can delete quiz types, which will also remove all associated ### questions.